 Certain positions at the University are deemed Security Sensitive due to the nature of the work.
 If you apply to a position that is Security Sensitive or if you are subject to a criminal background investigation based on University policy, then employment is contingent upon you passing a satisfactory criminal background investigation.
 You may not begin work until the criminal background investigation results have been received and cleared by Human Resources.

 In addition, all appointments are contingent upon proof of eligibility for employment at Illinois State University to perform the required duties on your scheduled start date.
-The Immigration and Control Act of 1986, Public Law 99-603, required all new employees to file an I-9 in person and no later than three days from the beginning of employment.
+The Immigration and Control Act of 1986, Public Law 99-603, required all new employees to file an I-9 in person and no later than the first day of employment.
 This may be accomplished within the department or through Human Resources.
 A list of the types of documentation you will be expected to provide is available at http://www.uscis.gov/files/form/i-9.pdf.
 Failure to comply with this law will result in cancellation of your appointment.